ekowcharles/alexado/README.md

 ## Contribution

 Feel free to make a pull request.
 For bigger changes, create a issue first to discuss it.
+Be sure to add links to any useful references.

 # License